 Adverse effects of Hypertension:

-The hazardous effects of hypertension are discussed below which have serious implications on the individual’s heart, brain and arteries.
+The hazardous effects of hypertension are discussed below which have serious implications on the individual’s heart, brain, and arteries.
 Hypertension can cause various heart diseases such as:

 Left ventricular hypertrophy – The left ventricle of the heart becomes thick and starts to expand because of the extra force exerted by the heart to pump the blood throughout the body.
-This increases chances of cardiac arrest and may result in heart failure.
+This increases the chances of cardiac arrest and may result in heart failure.